 What to expect from the Dolomites

 The first thing to say regarding Dolomites biking is that there really isn’t much flat terrain around here.
 If you look at a Dolomites road map, you’ll soon see that the mountains are so steep, and most of the valleys are so narrow, that there aren’t a huge number of roads to choose from.
 As such, road cycling in the Dolomites is not a good choice for beginners – or those that haven’t done much training!

 We mentioned in the introduction that the scenery is quite different to other mountainous areas we’ve visited.
 Likewise, the names of the climbs have a rolling beauty that’s quite distinctive: there’s a lyrical elegance to the Passo Campolongo, Passo Falzarego, Passo Valparola for example.

 Finally you could include the Fedaia as part of your Dolomites Italy cycling holiday.
 It’s famous for its fearsome gradients.

 Dolomites cycling routes

-We would suggest giving the Sella Ronda route a go as it covers four of the most famous passes in a neat loop.
+When biking in the Dolomites, we would suggest giving the Sella Ronda route a go as it covers four of the most famous passes in a neat loop.